vishnuP2712/Article-Summarizer/README.md

 Usage 🚀

-Clone this repository or save the script file (summarize_article.py) to your local machine.
+Step 1: Clone this repository or save the script file (summarize_article.py) to your local machine.

-Open your terminal or command prompt.
+Step 2: Open your terminal or command prompt.

-Navigate to the directory where you saved the file.
+Step 3: Navigate to the directory where you saved the file.

-Run the script using the following command:
+Step 4: Run the script using the following command:
 ➡️ python summarize_article.py

 Please enter the article URL and press Enter: [YOUR_ARTICLE_URL_HERE]